-Capture the beauty of your favourite floral on a set of flower painted rocks and bring touches of color and cheer to your home and garden.
+Are you looking for an easy flower-painted rock idea?
+Capture the beauty of your favourite floral on flower painted rocks and bring touches of color and cheer to your home and garden.

 Zinnia Flower Painted Rocks

-Ever since we shared how to make painted rocks using a grape hyacinth design, sunflower painted rocks as well as these daisy painted rocks, we’ve been pretty excited to make more flower painted rocks.
-These zinnia inspired rocks have the perfect amount of colour and cheer for us to enjoy!
+Ever since we shared how to make painted rocks using a grape hyacinth design, sunflower painted rocks as well as these daisy painted rocks, we’ve been pretty excited to make more flower rocks.
+These zinnia inspired rocks have the perfect amount of colour and can be adapted to different sizes of rocks.
+And the best part is that the easy flower shape makes a fun activity for first time or seasoned crafters alike!

 With all the painted rocks we have scattered around our homes, you could definitely say we have a small obsession.
-From shark painted rocks to mandala-inspired heart rocks and everything in between, we have all the inspiration you need on our painted rock project gallery.
+From shark painted rocks to mandala-inspired heart rocks and everything in between, we have all the inspiration you need with over 60 easy rock painting ideas.

 And if you have a rock painting friend, why not create a rock painting craft kit for them?